Spatial Operations Scripting

 Example: Spatial Predicates

-In the above example, it is important to understand that the features contained in MySet are references to features that exist in the “Townships” layer, and not separate new features.
+In the example below, it is important to understand that the features contained in MySet are references to features that exist in the “Townships” layer, and not separate new features.

 MySet = INTERSECTS( “Townships”, “Endangered Species Habitats” )